shentufoundation/testnet/README.md

 ```
 rm -rf ~/.certikd
-certikd init
+certikd init <node name>
 ```

-You might want to customize your full node's name.
-Also, the full node needs to connect some existing nodes of the chain, which can be obtained from the mailing list.
+The full node needs to connect some existing nodes of the chain, which can be obtained from the mailing list.
 Open the node configuration file to edit them.

 ```
 vi ~/.certikd/config/config.toml